zikuicai/agentic-safety/README.md

 - Jailbreak Runs:
   - `run_jailbreak_baseline.py`: Script for running the jailbreak experiments using the baseline model
   - `run_jailbreak_llamaguard.py`: Script for running the jailbreak experiments using the Llama-Guard model
-  - `run_jailbreak.py`: Script for running jailbreak experiments using the AegisLLM pipeline
+  - `run_jailbreak_dspy.py`: Script for running jailbreak experiments using the AegisLLM pipeline (optimized with DSPy)

 ## Setup